 Dr Billy Lee

-My research investigates personal experience.
-I am particularly interested in phenomenological psychology and how people make sense of their situations and identities.
-I use interview and audio-visual techniques to study verbal and non-verbal communication.
-I am interested in how our personal histories, bodies, culture, and social situations influence how we experience ourselves and other people, and how we interpret, avoid and express feelings.
+My research investigates "lived experience".
+I am interested in how our personal histories, bodies, culture, and existential situation influence how we experience ourselves and other people, and how we interpret, avoid and express feeling and being.

-- Psychology 4: Final year option: Mind, Body, and Consciousness.
+- Psychology 4: Option courses: Psychology of Counselling; Mind, Body, and Consciousness.

 - Lee, B., Widdicombe, S., Bondi, L. & Prior, S. Development of Listening Skills.
 Development Trust Research Fund.
 2007-2008. £3,400